ministryofjustice/moj-frontend/docs/components/alert.md

 ### Things to consider

 This alert pauses the user with a prominent message.
-This prioritisation should match the alert's message and its relevance to the user.
+This prioritisation should match the alert message and its relevance to the user.

 An alert needs a title, which does not need to be displayed as a heading.
 The title gives each alert a unique label and helps screenreaders to identify the alert.
 It does not have to be read out.